 Situation 1: You are driving your scooter in an inebriated condition.
 You are not able to focus, your vision is blurred.
 You do not see a speedbump on the road and drive over it at high speed.
 You lose control of the vehicle and fall off.
 Your scooter falls apart in several places and you are severely hurt.
 The hospital you are taken to confirms that you were driving while drunk.
-Would you be able to claim insurance on the scooter damage and use the accident rider for your own medical expenses?
+Would you be able to on the scooter damage and use the accident rider for your own medical expenses?

 Situation 2: You are driving a bike while under the influence of alcohol.
 You are pretty buzzed and can’t clearly see where you are going.
 At a steep bend on the road, you suddenly you come face to face with another bike – you realise you had been driving on the wrong side of the road, but it is too late to do anything.
 You slam into the bike and both of you are thrown off the vehicle, and suffer grave injuries.
 Your bikes are in a bad shape too.
 The other party’s family files a case against you for damage and you are liable to pay her Rs.8 lakh as damages for both her and her bike.
 You yourself are hoping to claim a big sum from your insurance provider.
 Will your insurer cover both of these claims?